tbxiao/chauff.github.io/_posts/2016-09-27-from-learners-to-earners.md

 ## Where can I read more about this?

-In the preprint, up in a few days!
+In the journal's preprint, which will be up within the next 7 days!